-Few moments are as nerve-wracking as seeing flashing lights in your rearview mirror, especially if you have had anything to drink.
-What you do in the minutes that follow can shape the outcome of your case for months or even years.
-Ohio treats Operating a Vehicle Impaired (OVI) seriously, but that does not mean you are without options.
-Here is a step-by-step look at how to handle an OVI stop in Ohio.
+Being stopped on suspicion of OVI can be intimidating, especially if you have had anything to drink.
+The flashing lights, the approaching officer, the questions about where you are going and what you have been doing—it can all feel overwhelming.
+But what you do in the minutes that follow can shape the outcome of your case for months or even years.
+Ohio treats Operating a Vehicle Impaired (OVI) seriously, but that does not mean you are without options or protections.
+Understanding your rights during a traffic stop is the first step toward protecting yourself.
+Here is a comprehensive, step-by-step look at how to handle an OVI stop in Ohio and what decisions matter most.

 Pull Over Safely and Stay Calm

-Signal, slow down, and find a safe spot on the right side of the road.
-Turn off your engine, turn on your interior light if it is dark, and keep your hands visible on the steering wheel.
-Officers note your driving behavior even before they approach the window, so avoid sudden lane changes or erratic braking.
-The officer will document everything from the moment the cruiser's dash camera starts recording, so controlled, calm movements work in your favor.
+The moment you see those flashing lights, your actions matter.
+Signal clearly, slow down gradually, and find a safe spot on the right side of the road away from traffic.
+Turn off your engine, turn on your interior light if it is dark outside, and keep your hands visible on the steering wheel at all times.
+Do not reach for documents or your phone until the officer asks.
+Officers note your driving behavior even before they approach the window—the dash camera is likely already recording—so avoid sudden lane changes, erratic braking, or any movements that could be interpreted as threatening or evasive.
+Controlled, calm movements work in your favor.

 Be Polite, but Know What You Must Provide

-Under Ohio law, you are required to provide your driver's license, registration, and proof of insurance when asked.
-You should hand those documents over without argument.
-Beyond that, you have the right to remain silent.
-You do not have to answer questions about where you have been, how much you have had to drink, or where you are headed.
-A polite "I would prefer not to answer questions without my attorney present" is a lawful and appropriate response.
+Under Ohio law, you are required to provide your driver's license, vehicle registration, and proof of insurance when asked.
+Hand those documents over without argument.
+Beyond those three documents, you have the right to remain silent.
+You do not have to answer questions about where you have been, how much you have had to drink, or whether you have any alcohol in the vehicle.

 Field Sobriety Tests Are Voluntary